thriveweb/sailinginparadise/content/boatTours/2018-08-31-family-gatherings.md

         Yes we do and we also provide ice.
 The eskies are very large and can be used for food or drink.

+        **Are your charters suitable for children?**

+        Absolutely!
+We love having kids on board and our crew will often try and include them in the sailing and driving the boat.
+We also carry a range of beach games suitable for kids including buckets and spades for the littlest family members.
+The wide and spacious deck area also make the boats wonderful for kids.
+Of course as any parent knows, you are always careful with children when it comes to being on the water, but as boats go our catamarans would be some of the most family friendly around.
+Please feel free to contact our team if you have any questions about which boat may be best for your family.

+        **Are your charters suitable for guests with limited mobility?**

+        We have welcomed several guests on board with limited mobility.
+However we do realise that each individual is different in terms of ability and what they are comfortable with.
+Please take a look at the 360 tours on the '[Our Boats](https://sailinginparadise.com.au/our-boats/)' page for an ideal of getting around the boats and do bear in mind a big step up (or carry) is required to board the boats at the marina.
+Our friendly team will be happy to discuss further to ensure you and your guests are comfortable prior to making a booking.

         **Will I get seasick?**